 The in-person workshop will be limited to ten participants based on a competitive application process.
 Completion of the online course is a prerequisite for application to the in-person workshop.

-The online course will be launched in Summer 2021 (exact date pending).
+The online course will be launched September 1, 2021.
+Please note revised launch date and apologies for any inconvenience.
 Participants are welcome to progress through the material at their own pace.

 In-Person Workshop Following successful completion of the online course, participants are eligible for the workshop, during which they will be guided in a self-directed research project employing the tools learned.
 Invited guest lecturers will provide participants with a breadth of examples of scholarship in the broad domains of information theory and humanities analytics.